 .
 Our Dutch lawyers

 can offer you complete information about all of the available business structures.

 The sole trader does not have legal personality.
 Its identity is that of the business owner and it can only be owned by one individual.
 Entrepreneurs who operate a sole trader in the Netherlands may hire employees, according the type of business.

-Managing a sole trader in the Netherlands
+How is a sole trader business managed in the Netherlands?

 One important issue about the Dutch sole trader is that the business owner is fully liable for the debts of the company.
 No distinction is made between the company’s assets and the personal assets.
 In certain unfortunate cases, like bankruptcy, creditors can recover their debts by claiming either business assets or personal assets.